Free Consultation: (312) 924-7575

 Non-economic Damages

-It is more difficult to put a price tag on non-economic damages, such as pain and suffering or the loss of a normal life.
-However, the harm is still real and often painful, both physically and emotionally.
-For example, imagine waking up one day to find half of your face severely burned after a traumatic Chicago car accident.
+Non-economic damages for burn injuries.
+It is harder to put a price tag on non-economic damages, but the harm is still real, and often painful.
+Just because something didn’t cost money doesn’t mean that it costs nothing.
+Imagine waking up one day to half of your face severely burned after a traumatic car accident.
 Or imagine if your child lost all sensation in their left hand because of a defective cell phone.
 Do these injuries deserve compensation?
-The state of Illinois says they do.
+The state of Illinois says that they do.

-Non-economic damages (also called general damages) relate to financial compensation that is meant to cover the injured person’s physical, mental, and emotional losses, such as:
+Non-economic damages (also called general damages) is financial compensation that is meant to cover the injured person’s non-economic losses, such as:

 • Loss of function or other physical impairment,